-People who only go into fitness because they learned “convict workouts” while in prison, won’t stand a chance of getting hired as a personal trainer in most health clubs today.
+Those who only go into the fitness business because they learned “convict workouts” while in prison, won’t stand a chance of getting hired as a personal trainer in most health clubs today.

 Becoming as educated as possible about the world of exercise and personal training will not only give people a leg up on getting a job in a gym ―but it will also help that person to be a successful personal trainer, especially if they one day decide to make the leap to becoming self-employed.

 Tip.
 For those who don’t know about the different types of personal trainer certifications, it’s a good idea to go to local gyms and ask the manager for a list of the certification organizations they do accept.
 Not all gyms accept all certifications so by asking for the list, people can save time.